amenadiel/google-maps-documentation/docs/Autocomplete.md

 **Return Value:**  None

 Sets the component restrictions.
 Component restrictions are used to restrict predictions to only those within the parent component.
-E.g., the country.
+For example, the country.

+setFields

+setFields(fields)

+**Parameters:**

+*   fields:  Array<string>|undefined

+**Return Value:**  None

+Sets the fields to be included for the Place in the details response when the details are successfully retrieved.
+For a list of fields see [PlaceResult](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlaceResult.md).

 setOptions